czhang-fm/blockchain-smart-contract/README.md

 # blockchain-smart-contract

-We initialize this repository as a tool to collaborate across different universities on smart contract formalization and formalization.
+We initialize this repository as a tool to collaborate across different universities on smart contract formalization and verification.